 Like all U.S. federal agencies, NOAA must demonstrate measurable progress toward its goals.
 Because there is no one-size-fits-all approach, we use a combination of evaluation approaches: (i) track visitors to Climate.gov and review how these visitors rate our online content; (ii) conduct focus groups and surveys designed to measure our Quality of Relationship with each target public; and (iii) we use the NOAA Media Watch, a Web intelligence tool developed by webLyzard technology to monitor how others host, report on, and discuss our information.

-Today, semantic technologies add an important dimension to science communicators’ ability to assess and evaluate online communications.
-The webLyzard platform has become an essential part of NOAA’s evaluation strategy.
+Today, semantic technologies add an important dimension to science communication.
+Through its ability to assess and evaluate patterns in the public debate, the webLyzard platform has become an essential part of NOAA’s evaluation strategy.
 Several years ago we began using the system to track online communications efforts that otherwise couldn’t be measured – e.g., learning about sudden spikes or dips in news or social media coverage about NOAA’s climate research and data products, or climate-related topics and societal challenge areas of interest to NOAA.
 My team also wants to know how the number of articles in a given period compares to the long-term average for a given topic, especially during spike events, and whether overall sentiment in online articles is positive or negative.